 The interest in vegetation varies from cat to cat.
 Some do not seem to care for it, while others like to graze often.
 Because your lawn and landscaping plants, or those of your neighbors, are likely treated with pesticides, insecticides, and fertilizers, they should always be considered poisonous and off limits to your cat.

-Without access to tender, young grass, cats will sometimes turn to Indoor plants.
-Unfortunately, few owners will find the appearance of their house plants enhanced by cat "pruning," and cats can discover that some are poisonous.
+Without access to tender, young grass, cats will sometimes turn to indoor plants.
+Unfortunately, few owners will find the appearance of their house plants enhanced by cat "pruning," and some are poisonous.
 As owners have become more aware of the health benefits of maintaining an "indoor" lifestyle for their pet, they have found it advantageous to bring some of the outdoors in.